ruby/ruby/README.md

 This is what you need to do to compile and install Ruby:

-1. If you want to use Microsoft Visual C++ to compile ruby, read win32/README.win32 instead of this document.
+1. If you want to use Microsoft Visual C++ to compile Ruby, read win32/README.win32 instead of this document.

 2. If `./configure` does not exist or is older than configure.in, run